Come Meet Us At These 2014 Events

 Community Outreach: Zeus The Service Dog

 Zeus has now officially been fully certified as a service dog.
-He and Bill will be out in the community, working hard to change the perception of the Pit Bull breed.

 Definition: "Desirable character traits in service animals typically include good temperament or psychological make-up and good health.
 Labrador Retrievers, German Shepherds, Golden Retrievers, and in recent years American Pit Bull Terriers are the most common breeds used as service dogs.
 Any breed or breed mix is capable of being a service dog, though few dogs have all of the health and temperament qualities needed."